 The purpose of this course is two-fold.
 The first is that it will equip students who are or will be facing the responsibility of leading his/her family through biblical discipleship.
 The second purpose is to effectively teach ministry leaders to equip others in the discipleship of their own families via church ministry, both in modeling and strategic planning.
 Discipleship in the family is a vital qualification of a New Testament pastor (1 Timothy 3:4; Titus 1:6).
 Families who reflect the fruit that comes from biblical discipleship will be witnesses in our world of the goodness, hope, reconciliation, and redemption offered to all through submission to Christ.

 Course Requirements Checklist

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 300 words and demonstrate course-related knowledge.
+The student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 150 words.
-(Outcomes: A, B, C, D, E, F, I)
+Each reply must be at least 150 words.
+(MLOs: A, B, D)

 Church Discipleship Assessment Assignment

-The student will complete a 4–5-page essay explaining how his/her current church approaches family discipleship and evaluating its perceived success.
-The Church Discipleship Assessment must include formal and informal strategies, parental involvement, training, outcomes, and communication/promotion.
+The student will complete a 4–5 page essay explaining how his/her current church approaches family discipleship and evaluating its perceived success.
+The Church Discipleship Assessment Assignment must include formal and informal strategies, parental involvement, training, outcomes, and communication/promotion.
 In the absence of any strategic efforts in his/her church setting, the student must evaluate the consequences that the lack of a plan has within his/her local church setting.
 A minimum of 3 course textbooks/materials or outside sources must be cited in current Turabian format.
-(Outcomes: I, J, K, L)
+(MLOs: A, B)

 Family Discipleship Outcomes Assignment